shahzeb512/ADM-HW1/README.md

 The pdf file contains the submissions of all the required HackerRank excercises solved by me.

 ## scripts.ipynb
-The .ipynb file contains the code for all the submitted HackerRank exercises written by me.
+The .ipynb file contain the codes for all the submitted HackerRank exercises written by me.